Invoices-Manager/Invoices-Manager-API/README.md

 ### Z = Minor version (small updates)
 ### W = Revision version (bug fixes)

+## v1.0.5.0
+- add a function to allow or disallow the creation of new users (in appsettings.json)

 ## v1.0.4.0
 - The money total is now a string instant of a double (for the encryption)
 - The Postman is updated belong to the new changes